ascariandrea/wd-android/README.md

 ## Api

-More friendly methods to referer to Android Elements than by XPath are provided.
+More friendly methods to referer to Android Elements than by XPath.

 ```js
 // driver.elementByXPath('//android.widget.FrameLayout')